FurqanBhat/Canvas-Connect/README.md

 1. Download the latest APK file from the [Releases](https://github.com/furqanbhat/canvas-connect/releases) page.
 2. Open the APK file on your device and follow the installation instructions.
-3. Once installed, you can use help from the help button with the apk to login.
+3. Once installed, you can use help from the help button within the apk to login.

 ## License